 Is a Robinhood IPO coming soon?
-Robinhood has come a long way in accomplishing their mission to “democratize finance for all” since otheir founding seven years ago in April of 2013.
+Robinhood has come a long way in accomplishing their mission to “democratize finance for all” since other founding seven years ago in April of 2013.
+That's one reason we are watching this future IPO closely.

 Even the harshest critics can’t deny that the commission-free trading app (and website, but really, who uses the website?) has revolutionized the brokerage industry.